mmu-webdesign/Level4-web-term-1/HTML/html02/12-semantic-elements.md

 ### Task 2

-- On `index.html`
+- `index.html`

 - Decide on a favourite film as the subject of the page.

 - Adjust the `<title>` to reflect your chosen film.

-- Add a meta description to the head with text relevant to your page.
+- Add a meta description to the head with content relevant to your page.

 ```
 <meta name="description" content="">